 We regularly review and update our internal controls, disclosure controls and procedures, and corporate governance policies.
 In addition, we are required under Canadian securities laws to report annually on our internal control over financial reporting.
+We are not currently required, and do not, obtain an audit of our internal controls over financial reporting.
 Any system of internal controls, however well designed and operated, is based in part on certain assumptions and can provide only reasonable, not absolute, assurances that the objectives of the system are met.
-If we determine that our internal controls over our financial reporting are not effective, or we discover areas that need improvement in the future, these shortcomings could have an adverse effect on our business and financial results, and the price of our common shares could be negatively affected.